Image Quality Assessment Using Machine Learning

 This algorithm operates under the most stringent conditions.
 It has only one item of input data - the image under analysis.
 Consequently, its assessment of image quality is performed without the advantage of any comparative or reference data, meaning it relies solely on the inherent attributes of the image itself.

-The primary focus of this article, however, is Objective Blind IQA, also generally recognized as no-reference IQA.
-This methodology is unique in its approach as it operates with incredibly minimal resources, the sole input being the image being analyzed.
+However, this article's primary focus is Objective Blind IQA, also generally recognized as no-reference IQA.
+This methodology is unique in its approach as it operates with incredibly minimal resources.
+The sole input is the image being analyzed.
 Lacking comparison data from any reference image, the algorithm assesses the image quality based on the image's inherent attributes.

 No-Reference IQA

-Several significant research studies and projects have delved into the realm of No-Reference Image Quality Assessment (IQA) Metrics, contributing a multitude of methods for evaluation:
+Several significant research studies and projects have probed the realm of No-Reference Image Quality Assessment (IQA) Metrics, contributing a multitude of evaluation methods:

 Before immersing ourselves more deeply in the theory of these methodologies, it's crucial to familiarize ourselves with two fundamental terms.